 When originally making this loaded carrot cake, I had no idea that the Cheesecake Factory had carrot cake cheesecake on their menu!
 I’ve never tasted their version, which is carrot cake and cheesecake swirled together, but imagine mine is just as incredible.
 Here are a few tips for making a layered version of this dessert.

 - For the two carrot cake layers, I used my favorite recipe from New Basics Cookbook, chock full of carrots, pineapple, coconut and nuts.
 Feel free to use your own carrot cake recipe as long as it makes 2 9-inch cakes.

-- My friends were very curious how I got the cheesecake in the middle of the carrot cake.
+- My friends were very curious about how I got the cheesecake in the middle of the carrot cake.
 The answer was simple, I baked the 3 layers separately.
 Two carrot cake layers and a thin vanilla cheesecake.
 After stacking and frosting, you have a cheesecake stuffed carrot cake.

-- Between the cake layers was a top notch mascarpone cheesecake to which I added 4 ounces of white chocolate.
+- Between the cake layers was a top-notch mascarpone cheesecake to which I added 4 ounces of white chocolate.
 Just because.
 If you’re not a white chocolate fan, just eliminate that ingredient.

 - You can use your own cheesecake recipe, but take note of the measurements in mine as you want a thinner cheesecake over one that totally fills your springform pan to the brim.

 - The cheesecake must be baked in a 9-inch springform pan so that all layers are the same diameter.

 - Please check out my post on making a perfect cheesecake for all my best tips and advice, like having all ingredients at room temperature, beating the batter with the paddle attachment instead of a whisk, etc.